MikeXydas/dsit_discord_bot/README.md

 ## Setting Up

+**Creating a Discord Bot**
+1. First create a discord server you will use to test the bot (name does not matter)
+2. Go to https://discord.com/developers/applications and press `New Application` (the name does not matter)
+3. From the left go to Bot > Add Bot > Yes
+4. Next to the icon there is a **Token**.
+When connecting to the bot this token will be used (more later).
+5. From the left go to OAuth2
+6. On scopes select `Bot`
+7. On bot permissions select `Administrator`
+8. Copy the link between scopes and permission and paste it in a browser.
+The bot should now join your development server.

+**From this point you can install the python environment locally (steps 1, 2) or use Docker (step 3).**
 1. **Python Environment**
     1. The bot is developed with **Python3.8** so make sure you have it installed in your system
     2. The package manager I used was [poetry](https://python-poetry.org/).